jimburton/shurly/README.md

 Now we can transform our POJOs to JSON objects like so: `new Gson().toJson(pojo)`.

 Change the existing `post` route in the `Application` class so that it is specialised for requests with `Accept` set to `text/html`.
+Check that it still works as expected by running the tests.
-Add a `post` route that is specialised for JSON.
+Now you can add a `post` route that is specialised for JSON.
 In this route you need to set the content type of the response using `response.type`.
 The structure will be something like this:

 ```
-post("/", "application/json", (req, resp) -> {
+post("/", "application/json", (request, response) -> {
-    resp.type("application/json");
+    response.type("application/json");

     // create and store the encoding as before
     // with the result in an instance of ShurlyURL called `result'